f4irline/csgo-artnet/README.md

 # CS:GO GSI - ArtNet Application

-## An application to fetch data from CS:GO Game State Integration API and turn it to ArtNet signal
+## An application to fetch data from CS:GO Game State Integration API and send ArtNet signals depending on the game events

 ### INTRODUCTION